O JARGON BUSTER

 -

-The South-East
+The South-East League is an annual

-League is an annual competition between the member clubs of the SEOA.
+competition between the member clubs of the SEOA.
+The SEOA committee choose which

 Individual orienteers score points for their runs.
+At

-aggregated to give club
+club are aggregated to give club scores.
+The clubs are

-the club order from
+based on the club order from the event.
+At the end of

-At the end of the season, the club with most points is the winner.
+the season, the club with most points is the winner.

 Anyone completing any course at any South-East League

 event scores at least one point.
+Runs on the string course, colour-coded courses,

-and slow completions of age class courses
+and slow completions of age class

-score one point.
+courses score one point.
+Faster runs on age class

-Faster runs on age class courses score points according to how fast the
+courses score points according to how fast the

-against a target speed.
+individual has done against a target speed.

 An SEOA web page has further details.
+Fortunately you

-Fortunately you do not need to memorise the scoring formulae before
+do not need to memorise the scoring formulae before

 running at a League event!